cavo789/blog/blog/2024/02/21/vba-excel-call-soap-webservice/index.md

 </env:Envelope>
 ```

-Now, it's up to you to modify the VBA code and tailer it to your needs.
+Now, it's up to you to modify the VBA code and tailor it to your needs.